 - Superman himself in one of the Elseworlds titles, which retells the tale of Frankenstein, but with Lex as the doctor, Superman as the Monster, and the story is changed up a bit.

-- Marvel 616 has had several Frankenstein's Creatures walking about, though none were the actual original product but homages (By in universe scientists.)
-One was a Hulk analogue (Makes sense seeing as Hulk seems like a Dr. Jekyll/Mr. Hyde/Frankenstein's creature combi.) and one led the Howling Commandos.
-In Dark Reign, Daken, son of Wolverine, killed Frank Castle, The Punisher, and he was resurrected as Frankencastle, who led the new Monster Squad, with Morbius the Living Vampire and Man-Thing, into combat.
+- Marvel 616 has had several Frankenstein's Creatures walking about, though none were the actual original product but homages (by in-universe scientists).
+One was a Hulk analogue (makes sense seeing as Hulk seems like a Dr. Jekyll/Mr. Hyde/Frankenstein's creature combi) and one led the Howling Commandos.
+In Dark Reign, Daken, son of Wolverine, killed Frank Castle, The Punisher, and he was resurrected as Franken-Castle, who led the new Monster Squad, with Morbius the Living Vampire, Werewolf by Night and Man-Thing, into combat.

 - There is a Frankenstein Monster in the Marvel Universe; but his creator's descendants have created several more.

 - Fantastic Four: True Story, in which Marvel's first family was trying to save the world of fiction from Nightmare, featured the monster from the original book as one of their allies.
 Later, when the team had been stripped of their powers and attacked by Dracula, Ben was trying to summon him for help.

 Ben Grimm: Actually, It's not so hard to imagine Frankenstein fighting Dracula.

 Frankenstein: Dear God, what are these monstrosities?
 Probably nothing I can deal with.